 Work Placement opportunity:

-SIT759 Virtual Reality Professional Practice (4 credit points) only available as an elective to students undertaking the Virtual Reality specialisation (students must have successfully completed STP710 Introduction to Work Placements (0 credit point unit)).
+SIT759 Virtual Reality Professional Practice (4 credit points) only available as an elective to students undertaking the Virtual Reality specialisation (students must have successfully completed STP710 Career Tools for Employability (0-credit point unit).
 Conditions apply.